lizmat/raku.foundation/README.md

 Code for the raku.foundation website.

-[Currently this is for the preview only on https://dev.raku.foundation]
+[Currently this main is on https://dev.raku.foundation and https://raku.foundation]

 ## Local Installation